 Pupils will be taught the anatomical terms for body parts.
 Slang or everyday terms used in certain social circles will be discussed; this will surround discussion about what is and isn't acceptable language to use.
 This will be shared with parents/carers before it is delivered in class through an email or letter.

-Agreed list of vocabulary used in school:
+Agreed list of all PHSE and RSE vocabulary used in school: